Last Updated on October 18, 2021

 Give the pool a shock

-- NOTE: You must be present to sign for delivery of this item.
+- NOTE: A valid phone number is required to ship this item, you must be present to sign for delivery

 - NOTE: This item cannot be shipped to Alaska or Hawaii (item will be removed from your order).

-- Non-stabilized formula is ideal for super shocking or everyday use.
+- Clears cloudy water or dull water appearance.
+Non-stabilized formula is ideal for super shocking or everyday use, contains no cyanuric acid.

 If for some reason your pool water is still green after the rain, then you must prepare to shock your pool.
 Maintaining a higher shock level will help kill and remove all the algae in your pool but this may take multiple treatments before it’s safe for you to use your pool again.